MicrosoftDocs/powerbi-docs/powerbi-docs/service-dashboard-add-widget.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kOuINwgkEkQ" frameborder="0" allowfullscreen></iframe>

 ## Add web content
-Paste or type in any HTML content.
-Power BI adds it, as a tile, to your dashboard.
+You can paste or type in any HTML content, as a tile, to your report or dashboard.
 Enter the embed code manually or copy/paste from sites such as Twitter, YouTube, embed.ly, and so on.

 1. From the **Add tile** window, select **Web content** > **Next**.